tj90241/salt-openstack/README.md

 This is done via DNS-based Let's Encrypt challenges.

-In order to leverage this automated functionality, create a pillar record for your Salt Master under the `certbot` pillar directory.
-The name of the pillar file should be the name of the Salt Master's Minion (by default, `salt`), e.g.:
+In order to leverage this automated functionality, create a pillar record for your Salt Master under the `certbot/hosts` pillar directory.
+The name of the pillar file should be the name of the Salt Master's Minion (by default, `salt`), e.g.: `/srv/pillar/certbot/hosts/salt.sls`.
-`/srv/pillar/certbot/salt.sls`.
 The key for each dictionary under `certs` is the minion/host for which a SSL certificate should be generated and deployed.

 A template for the file is as follows:
 ```
 certbot: